-Well-designed neighbourhoods provide a variety and choice of home to suit all needs and ages.
+115 Well-designed neighbourhoods provide a variety and choice of home to suit all needs and ages.
 This includes people who require affordable housing or other rental homes, families, extended families, older people, students, and people with physical disabilities or mental health needs.

-Where different tenures are provided, they are well-integrated and designed to the same high quality to create tenure neutral homes and spaces, where no tenure is disadvantaged.
+116 Where different tenures are provided, they are well-integrated and designed to the same high quality to create tenure neutral homes and spaces, where no tenure is disadvantaged.

-Well-designed places include a variety of homes to meet the needs of older people. including retirement villages, care homes, extra-care housing, sheltered housing, independent living and age-restricted general market housing.
+of homes to meet the needs of older people, including retirement villages, care homes, extra-care housing, sheltered housing, independent living and age-restricted general market housing.
 They are integrated into new settlements with good access to public transport and local facilities.